UCLan releases new Masterplan timelapse footage as key construction milestone is completed

 Once completed, the development will also provide a greener environment on the previous Adelphi roundabout for students, staff and residents to enjoy, with over 300 new trees being planted and a 50,000-strong bee colony on the roof of the Student Centre.

-To keep informed of any travel updates and for more detail about current highways information and diversions, visit the Masterplan website or follow UCLan Masterplan on Twitter.
+To keep informed of any travel updates and for more detail about current highways information and diversions, follow UCLan Masterplan on Twitter.
 Alternatively, you can email the Masterplan team.